Web API Versioning Using Accept Header

 In our last article, we discussed how to create a custom header for versioning.
-Si, instead of creating a custom header, which is used only for versioning purpose, we can make use of the built-in Accept header.
+So, instead of creating a custom header, which is used only for versioning purposes, we can make use of the built-in Accept header.
 Within the Accept header, we can add additional parameters to send the additional data along with the request to the server.
 For example, we can specify the version of the service that we want by using the version parameter as shown in the below image.

 What we need to do here is, now we need to read the Version parameter value from the Accept header in our CustomControllerSelector class.
-So modify the CustomControllerSelector class as shown below.
+So, modify the CustomControllerSelector class as shown below.
 The code is self-explained, so please read the comments.

 That’s it; we have done with our implementation.
 Run the application and then issue a request without the Accept header using the postman as the client, the service falls back to version 1 and returns version 1 employee objects in JSON format as expected as shown in the below image.